 Ragdoll Kitten Development

 Since Ragdoll adults can reach such impressive proportions, the development of the kittens is quite remarkable because the growth sprees are enormous.
-Only by the age of 1 month, they can reach between 0.8 and 1.7 lbs and it doesn’t stop there.
-In fact, it keeps getting more and more dramatic.
+Only in 1 month can they reach between 0.8 and 1.7 lbs, which continues beyond there.
+It keeps getting more and more dramatic.

 3-month Size Comparison